Part-time and dual studies

 Benefits of a part-time or dual study programme

 Part-time study programmes open up exciting prospects for those who want to pursue an academic education in parallel with their career.
 Here, especially universities of applied sciences score with practice-oriented study programmes and a good network to the industry.
-Those who study part-time or dual need a high level of motivation, because the requirements are high.

 Difference between part-time and dual study